kpsdev1/Fitness-365/README.md

 ## Acknowledgements:
 - I would like to thank my mentor Adegbenga Adeye for all help throughout the project and for being really positive about the course.
-- I would like to thank Code institutes Slack Communtiy as this helped me so mcuh when I got stuck on part of my project and also course chanllenges.
+- I would like to thank Code institutes Slack Communtiy as this helped me so much when I got stuck on part of my project and also course challenges.
 - I also like to thank our course facilitator Kenan Wright, for answering any course related questions I asked and for porviding us with a weekly study schedule.